 - Book a tour to avoid lines and secure transportation to and from Peterhof.

-- If you want to attempt to see everything at Peterhof, go on a weekend when all buildings are open.
+- If you want to attempt to see everything at Peterhof, go on a weekend when all the buildings are open.

 - Wear walking shoes and dress for the weather for your visit to Peterhof.
 Much of Peterhof's beauty exists outdoors - you don't want to miss it because you are uncomfortable.